 Designed to elevate everyday dressing, Wrap London clothes are defined by distinctive details, exquisite embroidery, unique colours and intricate stitching.
-We are joining Fair Wear to give greater transparency and reassurance to our customers so that we can be proud of what we do and have a positive impact on the wider community as well as the environment.
+We have joined Fair Wear to give greater transparency and reassurance to our customers so that we can be proud of what we do and have a positive impact on the wider community as well as the environment.

 Our Founder and Creative Director, Luke Dashper, is addressing the production of our garments below: